Total story points

 See your team’s total story workload to support better estimates and planning.

-Total story points represent the combined size of all visible stories in a column, section, or timebox, based on your current view and filters.
-They let you quickly assess scope and balance work across your process—helping you see how much work is in progress, whether a step might be overloaded, and how upcoming plans compare to your team’s typical capacity.
+Total story points represent the combined size of all visible stories in a column or section (based on your current view and filters), or all stories in a sprint or timebox.
+They help teams understand scope and balance work across their process—showing how much work is in progress, whether a step may be overloaded, and how planned work compares to the team’s typical capacity.

 View total story points

 Total story points appear in several places in Atono when the conditions below are met.
-Totals always reflect the visible items in the current view, and update automatically when filters change.
+How totals are calculated and updated depends on where they’re shown.

 You can enable story point totals independently for board or list view from the workflow Settings (gear icon) menu.
 Select or clear the checkbox for Total story points.